keymetrics/doc-pm2/en/plus/guide/configuration.md

 # Configuration

-Your dashboard already comes with a lot of metrics without configuration but you have the possibility to add predefined set of metrics or even create custom ones.
+Your dashboard already comes with a lot of metrics without any configuration.
+But don't worry, you also can add predefined set of metrics or - even better - to create custom ones.

-PM2 comes with the [@pm2/io](https://github.com/keymetrics/pm2-io-apm/tree/master/test) module, which is its part responsible of gathering metrics displayed in `pm2 monit` or in the web dashboard.
-By default, this module just wraps your app.
+PM2 comes with the [@pm2/io](https://github.com/keymetrics/pm2-io-apm/tree/master/test) module, which is a module that gathers the metrics displayed in `pm2 monit` or in the web dashboard.
+By default, it just wraps your app.
 If you however want to refine the configuration, add custom metrics or custom actions, you must require it in your code.

 ---